-(1)Performance levels in millions.
-For purposes of the 2017 STIP, "revenue" is defined as the Company's GAAP revenue, measured on a constant currency basis.
+- (1) The actual performance for revenue and Adjusted EBITDA for Fiscal 2018 was measured on a constant currency basis and excluded the revenue and Adjusted EBITDA contributions from the THS Transaction. - (2) Performance goals in millions.
+For purposes of the 2018 STIP, "revenue" is defined as the Company's GAAP revenue, measured on a constant currency basis and excluding revenue contributions from the THS Transaction.
+For Fiscal 2018, the Company's actual revenue performance fell between the threshold and target payout levels.
+Accordingly, each Named Executive Officer earned a payout of 76.0% of his respective target under the 2018 STIP related to the Company's Adjusted EBITDA performance, which carried a weight of 30%. - (3) Performance goals in millions.
+For purposes of the 2018 STIP, "Adjusted EBITDA" is defined as the Company's GAAP net income plus: (i) net interest expense; (ii) income tax expense; (iii) depreciation and amortization expense; (iv) stock-based compensation expense; (v) income (loss) attributable to non-controlling interests; (vi) THS Transaction expenses; and (vii) THS Transaction related foreign exchange losses; measured on a constant currency basis and excluding Adjusted EBITDA contributions from the THS Transaction.
+For Fiscal 2018, the Company's actual Adjusted EBITDA performance fell between the target and maximum payout levels.
+Accordingly, each Named Executive Officer earned a payout of 162.5% of his respective target under the 2018 STIP related to the Company's Adjusted EBITDA performance, which carried a weight of 60%. - For purposes of the 2018 STIP, "safety" represents the attainment of specified safety metrics.
+The Company maintains a database to effectively track workplace incidents, near-misses and potential hazards.
+Since Fiscal 2017, the safety metric has been structured such that the Company earns points towards a composite score in four different categories: (i) total recordable incident rate ("TRIR"), weighted 20%; (ii) lost time incident rate ("LTIR"), weighted 20%; (iii) near-miss / hazard identification reports, weighted 20%; and (iv) effective case management (consisting of timeliness of incident report by employee, timeliness of entry of applicable detail into the database, completion of root cause incident report and the existence of prior similar incidents), weighted 40%.

-- Performance levels in millions.
-For purposes of the 2017 STIP, "Adjusted EBITDA" is defined as the Company's GAAP net (2) income plus: (i) net interest expense; (ii) income tax expense; (iii) depreciation and amortization expense; (iv) stock-based compensation expense; and (v) income (loss) attributable to non-controlling interests; measured on a constant currency basis. - (3)For purposes of the 2017 STIP, "safety" represents the attainment of specified safety metrics.
-The Company designed an internal database called "HEATS" to effectively track workplace incidents, near-misses and potential hazards in the workplace.
-The safety metric is structured such that the Company earns points towards a composite score in four different categories: (i) total recordable incident rate ("TRIR"), weighted 20%; (ii) lost time incident rate ("LTIR"), weighted 20%; (iii) near-miss / hazard identification reports, weighted 20%; and (iv) effective case management (consisting of timeliness of incident report by employee, timeliness of entry of applicable detail into HEATS system, completion of root cause incident report and the existence of prior similar incidents), weighted 40%.
+The composite score goals were set at the same level as Fiscal 2017 because the Company believes its safety performance is best in class and wants to incentivize its employees to continue to maintain an excellent safety record.
 The TRIR and LTIR metrics are designed to measure the frequency and severity of incidents and to reward the achievement of excellent safety results.
+The TRIR and LTIR targets were set at levels that required the Company and its employees to achieve safety results that are significantly superior to industry averages for both construction and manufacturing companies.
 The near-miss and hazard identification metric creates a proactive focus on prevention by encouraging all employees to report near-misses and potentially unsafe working conditions.
+For Fiscal 2018, the Company increased the number of reports required to earn the target points for this component by approximately 73%.
 The case management metric measures the Company's ability to react to incidents when they occur and is designed to ensure that employees timely report the occurrence of workplace incidents and that appropriate steps are taken to prevent the recurrence of a similar event in the future.
+For Fiscal 2018, the Company's actual safety performance exceeded the maximum payout level.
+Accordingly, each Named Executive Officer earned a payout of 200% of his respective target under the 2018 STIP related to the Company's safety performance, which carried a weight of 10%.